Art

 Most importantly, students develop a love for art, when they are exposed to diverse artistic expressions and ways to celebrate creativity.
 The art program introduces students to the works of diverse artists and art movements, which helps them to have a greater understanding and appreciation of art.

-Meet the Art Teacher
+Meet Our Art Teacher